anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: May all beings have happy minds.
+Quote: Bad times have a scientific value.
+These are occasions a good learner would not miss.

-By: The Buddha
+By: Ralph Waldo Emerson